Anello Mouthpieces

 Emil Anello - early years

-Emil Anello was band leader of the Army Big Band that performed for USO concerts on Okinawa during WWII and performed in the powerful American Legion Band in Milwaukee for more than 50 years.
+Emil Anello was the band leader for the Army Big Band that performed for USO concerts on Okinawa during WWII.
+He performed in the powerful American Legion Band in Milwaukee for more than 50 years, and also sang in the Florentine Opera Chorus with other Anello family members.
+When it came to music, Emil was all in!

 Emil Anello - later years